mpkleine/ChaseMappr/README.md

 To move the data through the system, configure the program and run ChaseMappr.exe from the command line.
 The program must stay in operation while the balloons are in flight.

 <b>Calibration Routine</b><br>
-If you add a command line parameter of "calibrate" this program runs through a calibration scheme to test the data connection to the pointing device.
+If you add a command line parameter of "calibrate" this program runs through a calibration scheme to test the data connection of the pointing device.
 It will output:<br>
 a point north of this location and pause for 10 seconds<br>
 a point east and pause for 10 seconds<br>
 a point south and pause for 10 seconds<br>
 a point west and pause for 10 seconds<br>
 and finally point straight up.
 The program will then exit.<br>

+<b>Replay Routine</b><br>
+If you add a command line parameter of "replay" this program runs through a replay routine to send a past balloon flight to the serial connection of the pointing device.
+It will output all of the LilyGO and balloon locations for the run stored in the ChaseMapprReplay.txt file located in the documents folder.
+Note that there is a separate replay pause variable so you can change the replay speed.<br>

 <b>Version History</b><br>
+<b>Version 1.4.0</b> - 12/3/2023 - Added a replay feature that lets a user replay a past balloon flight.<br>
 <b>Version 1.3.0</b> - 12/03/2023 - Added the date/time to the output streams, screen/file/serial.
 Added an end-of-line character parameter to the configuration file.
 The user can specify newline - "\n", carriage return - "\r", or newline and carriage return - "\n\r" end of line character.<br>
 <b>Version 1.2.0</b> - 12/01/2023 - Added the calibrate routine.<br>
 <b>Version 1.1.0</b> - 12/01/2023 - Added the pause routines on serial data for both the packets and the location lines.
 Also added error trapping for serial port failures.
 A message states the serial port failed and all serial transmissions are canceled.
 Also added a display of all input parameters as the program starts.<br>